Federal Aviation Administration (FAA), DOT.

 4. Add new § 33.70 to read as follows:

 Engine life-limited parts are those parts whose primary failure is likely to result in a hazardous engine effect.
 Typically engine life-limited parts may include disks, spacers, hubs, shafts, high-pressure casings, and non-redundant mount components.
-For the purposes of this section, a hazardous engine effect is any of the conditions listed in § 33.75 of this part.
+For the purposes of this section, a hazardous Start Printed Page 5775engine effect is any of the conditions listed in § 33.75 of this part.
 The applicant will establish the integrity of each engine life-limited part by:

 (a) An Engineering Plan, the execution of which establishes and maintains that the combinations of loads, material properties, environmental influences and operating conditions, including the effects of parts influencing these parameters, are sufficiently well known or predictable, by validated analysis, test or service experience, to allow engine life-limited parts to be withdrawn from service at an approved life before hazardous engine effects can occur.
 Applicants must perform appropriate Damage Tolerance assessments to address the potential for failure from material, manufacturing, and service-induced anomalies within the approved life of the part.
 The FAA must approve the procedures by which the approved life is determined.
 Applicants must publish a list of the life-limited engine parts and the approved life for each part in the Airworthiness Limitations Section of the Instructions for Continued Airworthiness as required by § 33.4 of this part.